udacity/FCND-Backyard-Flyer/README.md

 Commands are sent using the 'send_mav_command' method of the Connection class.
 The first input is the type of command specified by the enum mavutil.mavlink.
 The other next 7 inputs are all parameters specific to a command (the last three always correspond to x, y, z if applicable).

 Not all autopilots implement all commands in the same way.
 The simulator accepts a limited set of MAV_CMDs.
 For a list of MAV_CMDs implemented in the simulator, see below.

-Telemetry data received into the Drone class in the 'decode_mav_msg' callback.
-This callbacks assigns the data to the appropriate variables of the Drone class depending on the message type.
-For this project, only limited telemetry is available from the Drone.

 ### MAV_CMDs